janverschelde/AdaEuropeTutorial/WorkCrew/README.md

-# Ideal Parallel Computations
+# The Work Crew Model

-The goal of the package ``estimate_pi`` is to illustrate the launching of any number of threads and to demonstrate that speedups are obtained in the application to a simple simulation to estimate pi.
+The goal of the package ``trapezoidal_pi`` is to illustrate dynamic load balancing with an array of worker threads on the application of the composite trapezoidal rule to approximate pi.

 To build the code, run ``gprbuild intro.gpr`` at the command line, or for use in GNATstudio.
-To compile the code with full optimization and the suppression of all checks, use the makefile in the obj folder.
+To compile the code with full optimization and the suppression of all checks, use the makefile in the ``obj`` folder.

 On Linux, with ``time``, as in ``time ./main``, we obtain the wall clock time of the run.